vaibhav-karnwal/react-tutorial-by-me/README.md

 >
 >It is present in large details.It contain details of package.json,and contains history of all package and control them.

+### What is dependency?.

+>A dependency is some third-party code that your application depends on.
+Just like a child depends on its parent, your application depends on other people's code.
+A piece of code becomes a true dependency when your own application cannot function without it.

 ## Work flow